rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/faqs.md

 ## Can I send the event data to specific destinations only?

 Yes, you can.
-Refer to the [**Filter Selective Destinations**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#filter-selective-destinations) section in the SDK guide for more information.
+Refer to the [**Filtering Selective Destinations**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#filtering-selective-destinations) section in the SDK guide for more information.

 ## What is an anonymous ID and how to retrieve it?